AtanuMalik/Frontend-mentor-Qr/README.md

 About Frontend Mentor :

-Frontend Mentor is an online learning platform for frontend developers through challenges.
+Frontend Mentor is an online learning platform for frontend developers.
+Here you can pick challenges and try to complete them following the given instructions.
 After you complete a challange, you need to submit the solution.

 Link : https://www.frontendmentor.io/